bdjeffyp/theater-osu/README.md

 This is currently a work-in-progress and does nothing yet...
 Stay tuned!

+## Prerequisites
+You will need a copy of osu!laser built and run at least once.
+Visit the [osu!laser](https://github.com/ppy/osu) GitHub page for details on how to build that project.

 ## Installation
 Since this is a work-in-progress, there is currently no release to install.
 Follow the Build directions below to compile the `osu.Game.Rulesets.Theater.dll` file.

-Once built, open the osu! game folder.
-The best way to accomplish this is to start osu!, go to the settings menu, and find and click on the **Open osu! folder** button.

-Copy the `osu.Game.Rulesets.Theater.dll` file into the `rulesets` directory.
-Overwrite any previous copy of the existing osu!theater ruleset.

-Close and restart osu! if still open.
-The new game mode should appear under the Mode menu when you enter the song selection menu.

-Note: This mode is currently only supported in desktop mode.
+**NOTE:** This mode is currently only supported in desktop mode.
 Mobile support is planned in the future.

 ## Development
 When developing or debugging the `theater-osu` codebase, a few prerequisites are required as following: